Overview of Child Neglect and Abuse

 Sexual abuse may also result in physical injuries.
 Children may have bruises, tears, or bleeding in areas around the genitals, anus, or mouth.
 Injuries in the genital and rectal areas may initially make walking and sitting difficult.
 Girls may have a vaginal discharge, bleeding, or itching.
 A sexually transmitted disease, such as gonorrhea, chlamydia, human immunodeficiency virus (HIV) infection, or other infections, may be present.
 Pregnancy may occur.

 In general, children who are emotionally abused tend to be insecure and anxious about their attachments to other people because they have not had their needs met consistently or predictably.
 Other findings vary depending on the specific way children were emotionally abused.
 Children may have low self-esteem.
 Children who are terrorized or threatened may appear fearful and withdrawn.
 They may be insecure, distrustful, unassertive, and extremely anxious to please adults.
 They may inappropriately reach out to strangers.
 Children who are not allowed to interact with others may be awkward in social situations and have difficulty forming normal relationships.
-Others may commit crimes or abuse alcohol or drugs.
+Others may commit crimes or abuse alcohol, drugs, or both.
 Older children may not attend school regularly, may not do well when they attend, or may have difficulties in forming relationships with teachers and peers.

 Infants who are emotionally neglected commonly fail to thrive and may seem unemotional or uninterested in their surroundings.
 Their behavior may be mistaken for intellectual disability or a physical disorder.
 Children who are emotionally neglected may lack social skills or be slow to develop speech and language skills.